jlbradley1844/jlbradley1844.github.io/_posts/2019-04-11-lets-fix-some-altrighters.md

 ---
 title: To That Guy Who Wrote That Screed
 ---
-# Some REAL Advice to the Guy Who Wrote That Google Screed
+## Some REAL Advice to the Guy Who Wrote That Google Screed (or: not repeating my mistakes)

-### Or: Advice To Men Who Do Not Wish to Repeat My Mistakes

 The following is a post I wrote after a spate of news which saw in the headlines various issues such as a high profile firing of an opponent of HR practices at Google and various alt right movements.
 I put it